What happens if you’re eligible?

 You’ll also leave the NDIS if you’re no longer eligible.

 If you’re eligible under the early intervention requirements, your support needs are more likely to change.
-We’ll check each plan review whether you still meet the early intervention requirements.
+We’ll check at each plan reassessment whether you still meet the early intervention requirements.

-For example, during a review it may show you no longer meet the early intervention requirements because you have built your skills and capacity, and will no longer benefit from early intervention supports.
+For example, during a reassessment it may show you no longer meet the early intervention requirements because you have built your skills and capacity, and will no longer benefit from early intervention supports.